Alagasco Seven Day Forecast

 ADVERTISE WITH US: Deliver your message to a highly engaged audience by advertising on the AlabamaWX.com website.
 Our site was viewed by over 2.2 MILLION unique visitors last year, who logged over 9.5 MILLION page views.
 We can customize a creative, flexible and affordable package that will suit your organization’s needs.
 Contact me, Bill Murray, at (205) 687-0782 and let’s talk.

 SEVERE WEATHER TALK: If you need a speaker for your church or civic group, I have a good presentation on severe weather preparedness taken from the January 2012 tornado outbreak.
 Just email me at billmurray at theweatherfactory.com.

-WEATHERBRAINS: Had a great visit with Roger Edwards, a Lead Forecaster with the Storm Prediction Center.
-Roger dates back to when it was the National Severe Storms Forecast Center in Kansas City.
-Check out the weekly netcast that’s all about weather at www.WeatherBrains.com.
+WEATHERBRAINS: This week, the panel will entertain world famous tornado researcher and Mater of the Doppler on Wheels, Josh Wurman.
+Check out the show at www.WeatherBrains.com.
 You can also subscribe on iTunes.
-You can also see the show on the James Spann 24×7 weather channel on cable or directly over the air on the dot 2 feed.
+You can watch the show live at live.bigbrainsmedia.com You will be able to see the show in the James Spann 24×7 weather channel on cable or directly over the air on the dot 2 feed.

 ON THIS DATE IN 2010: he mercury reached 70F at Memphis and Nashville for the first time in 112 days.
 It was the longest such streak since the winter of 1930-1931.
 Follow my weather history tweets on Twitter.
 I am @wxhistorian at Twitter.com.